snl-dakota/dakota/docs/user/usingdakota/topics/optimization_and_calibration.rst

 *continuous design variables*.
 This differs from parameter study methods (for which all continuous variables are active) and from nondeterministic analysis methods (for which the uncertain variables are active).
-Refer to Chapter 11 of the User's Manual for additional information on derivative components and active continuous variables.
+Refer to :ref:`responses:main` for additional information on derivative components and active continuous variables.

 .. _`OptMethods`: